 Investing Activities.
-Net cash used in investing activities was \$221.0 million and \$53.6 million for the years ended December 31, 2022 and 2021, respectively.
-The increase in cash used in investing activities was primarily due to increased purchases of investment securities during the year ended December 31, 2022, as compared to the same period in 2021.
-We have classified our investments securities as available-for-sale and all investments are made in accordance with our investment policy.
+The increase in net cash provided by investing activities was due to increased proceeds from the maturities of investment securities and a decrease in purchases of investment securities during the year ended December 31, 2023 compared to the year ended December 31, 2022.
+We have classified our investment securities as available-for-sale and all investments are made in accordance with our investment policy.